petermarnef/valheimgameserver/README.md

 ## Optimisations

-If you would like to contribute, these are the optimisations I have in mind for this project:
+If you would like to contribute, these are the optimisations I have in mind:

+- [ ] Create a start/stop script to easily stop the Azure services and save on cost
-- [ ] Automate the backup every night
+- [ ] Automate the backups every night
 - [ ] Make the Azure setup part run in a Docker container so the only dependency on the host is Docker and installing the Azure CLI is not needed anymore
 - [ ] Create a real one button push setup (create vhserver docker container + azure setup)

+Nice to have:

 - [ ] Add error handling

-Nice to have:

 - [ ] Automate linuxgsm and valheimserver updates (and do a backup right before)
 - [ ] Make this project game server generic (put the game that linuxgsm needs to install in config)